Yooval/SchoolSync/README.md

 ## Overview

-The **School Events Management app** is a robust platform designed to coordinate and track school-related events, allowing teachers and students to create, join, and follow events effortlessly.
+The **School Events Management app** is a platform designed to coordinate and track school-related events, allowing teachers and students to create, join, and follow events effortlessly.
 It supports full **CRUD** (Create, Read, Update, Delete) operations for managing users, events, courses, and subjects, making it a versatile tool for the school community.

 ### Key Features